btg99/dotNETConsoleHelper/README.md

 Username: test_username

 ```
-The getMaskedInput function is similar, but either doesn't print any characters to the screen as the user types their input or displays the passed mask character instead:
+The GetMaskedInput function is similar, but masks over the typed characters.
+By default it simply prints nothing as the user types, but it takes an optional mask character as a parameter.
 ```
 string password = ConsoleHelper.GetMaskedInput(
 	"Password: ",